 MOUNTAIN BIKE SCHOOL TRAINING PARK

-The mountain bike school at Breckenridge Resorts starts at a training park.
-Instructors check everyone’s gear, making sure helmets fit correctly and if you are bringing your own bikes, checking them out for a safe a comfortable ride.
+The mountain bike school at Breckenridge Ski Resort starts at a training park.
+Instructors check everyone’s gear, making sure helmets fit correctly and, if you are bringing your own bikes, checking them out for a safe a comfortable ride.
 Once the gear is set, instructors watch as students attempt a series of elements present on the mountain such as rock paths, tight spaces, and bridges.

 Students learn how to steer through often rocky switchback turns both up and down the mountain.
 Once basic skills are mastered, students run through two different courses, in the open and through the trees.